 The greater short-tailed bat (Mystacina robusta) species was found on two islands off Stewart Island, but an invasion of ship rats led to its demise and there have been no sightings since 1967.
 It is now believed to be extinct.

-South Island, Stewart Island, Little Barrier Island, Great Barrier Island and Kapiti Island
+North and South Island, Stewart Island, Little Barrier Island, Great Barrier Island and Kapiti Island

 Greater short-tailed bat